MarrisSparrisNilsson/AAIS_project/README.md

 The datasets include **images of invoices** (currently +2000 images) together with the **truth text data** within the images in json format.

-Some realizations that later happened was that some parts of the dataset did not contain all desired fields, which was not highlighted until very late due to the mistake of insufficient data analysis and pre-processing.
+**Update:** Some realizations that later happened was that some parts of the dataset did not contain all desired fields, which was not highlighted until very late due to the mistake of insufficient data analysis and pre-processing.

 **Links to datasets:**